After Losing Father, Uncle and Brother to COVID-19, SoCal Woman Pleads for Everyone to Stay Home

-A South Gate family is sharing that lost three loved ones to COVID-19 within one month shared their story as a plea for everyone to stay home and save lives.
+A grieving South Gate family that lost three loved ones to COVID-19 within one month has an urgent plea as California struggles to combat a pandemic that has resulted in more than 23,000 deaths statewide and left hospitals scrambling to help the sick.

-The three filled Ana Carrillo’s heart and have now left her heart broken.

-"Losing my uncle first, followed by my dad, and Saturday--this weekend, this weekend--losing my eldest brother," Ana Carrillo said.
+"Losing my uncle first, followed by my dad, and Saturday... losing my eldest brother," Ana Carrillo said.

-Ana spoke from her Downey home, where she says she is now isolating.
-She tells us her son, son in law and daughter have now all tested positive for COVID-19.
+Ana spoke from her Downey home, where she said she is now isolating.
+She told NBC4 that her son, son-in-law and daughter have now all tested positive for COVID-19.

 "We just hope people realize this is a real pandemic," Ana Carrillo said.

-The emotional toll of the coronavirus has crushed so many families.
+The emotional toll of the coronavirus has devastated many families in the nation's most populous state, which eclipsed 2 million coronavirus cases this week.
 The physical toll can be seen outside of Southern California hospitals where tents and mobile morgues are on standby, while ICUs are filled beyond capacity.

 "I’m struggling — I’m not going to lie," admitted Tracy Pope a critical care nurse at PIH Health Hospital in Whittier.